-Also known as Tamarack larch, it is a cold-hardy deciduous conifer known for its golden yellow colour in the autumn before it sheds its needles.
+Also known as Tamarack larch, it is a cold-hardy deciduous conifer that grows in all provinces and territories of Canada, known for its golden yellow colour in the autumn before it sheds its needles.
 Borne in bunches along the branches the needles are a blue-green colour and 2-3 cm long.
 It produces a small cone, 1-2cm long which contains about 25 seeds.
 This tree is known to survive temperatures lower than -60 degrees C and can even grow in extreme arctic conditions.
+Tamarack larch is a fast-growing tree that can tolerate bog-like conditions. and prefers full sunlight.

 Packet contains at least 50 seeds